Finding the Data for APPs: How to Build and OPPE and FPPE Dashboard

 - System-based practice

-Historically, it was thought that there was not a good metric to measure Advanced Practice Provider (APP) quality.
+Historically, it was thought that there was not a good metric to measure APP quality.
 Rather, APP quality metrics were measured subjectively; a supervising physician was given a form to complete on whether or not the APP met the basic criteria in each category.
 Since the introduction of the electronic medical record (EMR), the ability to utilize chart review, case mix, procedures, and quality evaluated against clearly defined metrics.
 Now, the hurdle is to utilize the system to be most efficient for the hospital or clinic system as a whole.

-April Kapu, Nurse Practitioner and Director of the Office of Advanced Practice Providers at Vanderbilt, and Jennifer Quilty, Nurse Practitioner and Chief Clinical Officer at Orlando Health Medical Group, discussed with us OPPEs for Advanced Practice Providers and specifically, using the Epic EMR to measure such metrics.
+April Kapu, Nurse Practitioner and Director of the Office of Advanced Practice Providers at Vanderbilt, and Jennifer Quilty, Nurse Practitioner and Chief Clinical Officer at Orlando Health Medical Group, discussed with us OPPEs for Advanced Practice Providers and specifically, using the Epic EMR to measure such metrics using a dashboard.
 April implemented EPIC over a year ago, whereas Jennifer is in the process of planning for an EPIC implementation.
 Jennifer’s focus was to learn how to build templates within Epic which capture the necessary data to match the six general competencies as established by the Joint Commission, with a long term goal of building unique templates for each specialty at Orlando Health Medical Group.
 The primary question of the discussion was: How do institutions that use the Epic EMR measure OPPEs for APPs?

-Unsurprisingly, the recommendation for building a new system is to start small and focus on the six general competencies to meet the OPPE requirements.
-For phase I, April learned that keeping the templates broad to capture basic data was a better approach than trying to capture detailed data.
+Unsurprisingly, the recommendation for building a new system is to start small and focus on the six general competencies to meet the APP OPPE requirements.
+For phase I of building a dashboard, April learned that keeping the templates broad to capture basic data was a better approach than trying to capture detailed data.
 This helped to build a simple reporting mechanism.
 Both Jennifer and April suggest using two profiles in EPIC to capture data for OPPE and FPPE.
 An OPPE profile for credentialed providers who do not require cosignature, and an FPPE profile where co-signature is required and the provider is being closely monitored.
 Phase II can move to more specific usage, such as capturing specialty-specific data and downloading information into reports and dashboards to track and monitor specific metrics.

 Having one dedicated person whose role is to manage EPIC tracking is vital to success.
 Also having a lead APP onboard, who is fully aware of the responsibilities and duties of APPs, can be helpful since the ultimate goal is for the templates to be able to collect data on APP metrics.
 Furthermore, whereas the roles of physicians and nurses are generally well understood in terms of template building, APP template building is more challenging because of the variation in reporting and whether the care provided is attributed to the APP or the physician—especially when both the APP and physician see a patient so the APP bills incident-to.
 In this instance, it is helpful to build EPIC to identify the APP as either the service provider or billing provider.
 The profiles also need to eventually be set up by specialty with variations in templates for ortho, critical care, ambulatory specialties, etc. Ultimately, the goal is that templates are designed to capture unique procedures and competencies in order to provide data to measure the volume of specific activities, as well as to eventually benchmark the data appropriately.